zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 2: Navigate to the deployed app

-In this task, you navigate to the deployed app, and log in to verify it is functioning correctly.
+In this task, you navigate to the deployed app and log in to verify it is functioning correctly.

 1. When you receive the notification that the Web App for Containers deployment has completed, navigate to the Web App by selecting the **notifications icon**, and selecting **Go to resource**.